Academic Programs in Art and Design

 Minor in Art

 If you are pursuing an undergraduate program in another field of study but would like to enhance your degree summary with an artistic and creative experience, a minor in art is for you.
-Students are required to complete 24 hours of core classes covering drawing, design, art history and elective courses.
-To learn more, please contact us or drop by Rarick 115 any time.
+Students are required to complete 24 hours of core classes covering drawing, design, art history and elective courses, in addition to your major course requirements.

 Graduate Degrees in Art and Design

 A 60-credit hour degree program, the MFA is a terminal degree, preparing you to teach at the collegiate level or pursue other professional opportunities.
 Choose from drawing, painting, sculpture, printmaking, ceramics, photography or graphic design as your area of emphasis.

 Looking to further your education in the field of art and need a flexible program designed with the working professional in mind?
 The Master of Liberal Studies is an interdisciplinary program consisting of 31 hours of graduate work.
 Interdisciplinary core courses comprise 10 credit hours, and you can focus your 18-hour concentration in Art History, Studio Art or Design.
 You will complete your degree program with a capstone project.
 This degree program is available on campus as well as online through the Virtual College.